Shel Horowitz

 A native of New York City, he returned to that city to work at two literary agencies as a manuscript reader, and then worked for a year and a half as a VISTA Volunteer community organizer with the Gray Panthers.
 Pursuing poetry on the side, he became very active in the New York open poetry scene, and met Dina Friedman at an open reading in Greenwich Village.

 The two left New York in 1980, spending a year in Philadelphia before settling in Western Massachusetts in 1981--and founding Accurate Writing & More with an initial marketing cost of $12 and a total start-up under $200 (most of it for a 13-year-old IBM Selectric typewriter).
 They married two years later.
-Daughter Alana was born in 1987--the same year Dina joined the business--and son Rafael followed in 1992.
+Daughter Alana was born in 1987--the same year Dina joined the business--and second child Rafael followed in 1992.

 Dina Friedman